Man charged with attempted murder of girlfriend before homicide

 Deputies said after he was taken into custody on two attempted murder charges and a charge for pointing and presenting a firearm, Wilkins spat on a deputy and told him, “I’ll put a bullet in your head.”

 He was granted bond in January was released from jail under special conditions: a restriction on firearms, an order for electronic monitoring, and no contact with Winchester.
-Now he is back in the Greenville County Detention Center, currently without bond.
+Now he is back in the Greenville County Detention Center, he was denied bond during a hearing on December 2, 2022.

 Winchester’s family has started a GoFundMe to pay for the burials of her and baby Grayson.